rokucommunity/rooibos/docs/index.md

 ```

 ## IMPORTANT: Disable rendezvous tracking, when launching from vscode
 Roku will perform poorly if roku's rendezvous tracking is enabled, when launching from vscode.
-Please ensure your launch.json config has this flag set to false
+Please ensure your launch.json config has this flag set to false. e.g. `"rendezvousTracking": false`
-` "rendezvousTracking": false`

 ```javascript
 {
       "type": "brightscript",